Contact information for Scotland’s leading national law firm, solicitor estate and letting agent. Aberdein Considine, Banchory, Aberdeenshire.

 We are proud to offer clients the support of some of Royal Deeside’s most experienced property professionals from our estate agency and lettings office in Banchory.
 We also offer our full range of legal and independent financial services from the site.

 Properties with land continue to be in high demand throughout Deeside and west Aberdeenshire.
-Whether they are small one or two bedroom crofts or larger five or six bedroom detached homes, the demand is mainly from those with equestrian interests but also those that are simply looking for a bit of space and private land to enjoy peaceful countryside living.
+Whether they are small one or two bedroom crofts or larger five or six bedroom detached homes, the demand comes from those with equestrian interests and also those that are simply looking for a bit of space and private land to enjoy peaceful countryside living.

 The new Tenancy Agreement also appears to be working well for both tenants and landlords, and ensuring properties have been well-maintained internally and externally together with advertising at a competitive price, has seen promising results.